 Think Again Before Signing an Employment Agreement

 If you are an employee who has taken their employer’s word when they promised you continued employment and the continued promise was a factor in your decision to accept the job, you should be wary or cautious of signing an at-will agreement.
 If your employer promised that you would be afforded a certain amount of time to learn all aspects of your job and that promise was a factor in your acceptance of the role, you may want to consider not signing an agreement that classifies you as at-will if it may be in conflict with the promise you received.
-The reason to be careful about signing an at-will agreement in this case, is that most courts will treat a signed at-will agreement as ironclad, no matter the promises made to you by your employer.
+The reason to be careful about signing an at-will agreement in this case is that most courts will treat a signed at-will agreement as ironclad, no matter the promises made to you by your employer.

 Employment Contract Defined

 An employment contract is a standard agreement signed by an employer and its employee that lays out the necessary detail surrounding a job opening.
 By signing the contract, an employee will be bound by the contract.
 There are multiple types of employment contracts in the marketplace.
-Employee can be asked by their employers to sign a variety of employment contracts.
-The employer will determine which contract applies based on their determination of employee’s role and responsibility within the organization.
+Employees can be asked by their employers to sign a variety of employment contracts.
+The employer will determine which contract applies based on their determination of the employee’s role and responsibility within the organization.

-- Non-compete clauses or agreements - require an employee to agree to a restriction that will limit the employee’s ability to work in a similar capacity for a competitor.
+- Non-compete clauses or agreements: require an employee to agree to a restriction that will limit the employee’s ability to work in a similar capacity for a competitor.
 In addition, employees are also restricted from participating in a business that would be in direct competition with their previous employer.

-- Inventions ownership language - requires an employee to acknowledge that any inventions developed during employment are the property of the employer.
+- Inventions ownership language: requires an employee to acknowledge that any inventions developed during employment are the property of the employer.

-- Exclusive employment language – requires that the employee restrict his/her work to this company and they refuse to engage an employer in a similar function while the employee is currently employed via contract with their current employer.
+- Exclusive employment language: requires that the employee restrict his/her work to this company and they refuse to engage an employer in a similar function while the employee is currently employed via contract with their current employer.

-- An additional compensation clause – requires that an employee not be entitled to any extra cash or non-cash compensation should he/she become an elected officer or a committee member.
+- An additional compensation clause: requires that an employee not be entitled to any extra cash or non-cash compensation should he/she become an elected officer or a committee member.

-- Laws of a state language - asserts that should any conflict between an employee and employer result in a lawsuit, that lawsuit will be conducted based upon the laws the state selected by the contract, regardless of the location in which it was filed.
+- Laws of a state language: asserts that should any conflict between an employee and employer result in a lawsuit, that lawsuit will be conducted based upon the laws the state selected by the contract, regardless of the location in which it was filed.

 My Employer is Asking Me to Sign All Kinds of Documents

 When applying for and accepting employment, you will likely be asked to read and sign numerous documents.
 These documents will often comprise the company policies and handbooks.
-Employers are will likely document in one of these sources that employees will be classified as at-will.
+Employers will likely document in one of these sources that employees will be classified as at-will.
 Be prudent and review these documents to identify any reference to the fact that you are an at-will employee.
 Even if the documents lack the specific "at-will" language, any language that implies that your employment can be terminated at any moment will represent "at-will” employment.
 Generally, you will still likely be considered an at-will employee even if the words are not explicitly written in the documents.
 If you signed any of these employment documents, you have thus agreed and acknowledged your understanding that you may be terminated at any moment.
 Be sure to keep this in mind when negotiating with your prospective employer.

 How Do I Know If I Have a Claim for Wrongful Termination?

 An employer can break many state and federal labor laws when they wrongfully terminate an at-will employee.
-This likely results as he employer has no legal right to discriminate, even if the employee has signed an at-will employee agreement upon starting their employment.
+This likely results as the employer has no legal right to discriminate, even if the employee has signed an at-will employee agreement upon starting their employment.

 Discrimination does not form the basis of all claims of wrongful termination.
 If your employer terminates your employment as a result of retaliatory conduct because you have exercised a legal right, you may have a wrongful termination claim of action.
 Additionally, if an employer attempts to terminate your employment based on your refusal to partake in illegal activities, you may succeed with a claim of wrongful termination.
 The damages available to an employee who has filed a claim of wrongful termination can include compensatory and punitive damages as well as attorney’s fees.